 What can we learn from these three cases?
-The most important lesson is that if you're going to record chats on your website and you want to reach anyone in California (or another state with a law like § 632.7), you need to get users' consent to do so.
-Before you record a chat on your website, make sure that you have a record of consumer consent that the CIPA requires.
-Consult an attorney to determine what form this record should take and how to build the record into your website.
+The most important lesson is that if you're going to record chats on your website and you want to reach anyone in California (or another state with a law like the CIPA), you need to get users' consent to do so.
+As has long been the case with phone calls, before you record a chat on your website, make sure that you have a record of consumer consent that the law requires.
+Consult an attorney to determine what form this consumer consent should take and how to build the consent into your website.